zeropointnine/tts-audiobook-tool/README.md

 1. Assign a working project directory.
 2. Select a short reference audio clip for the voice clone.
 3. Select the source text.
 3b.
 Optionally define file split points.
-4. Start inferencing, and ... be prepared to do some waiting.
+4. Start inferencing, and ... be prepared to wait.
 5. Concatenate the generated audio segments to create the final FLAC or M4A file/s.
-6. Optionally use the aforementioned web player/reader to play/read your audiobook.
+6. Optionally use the aforementioned web player/reader to play and read your audiobook.

 # Installation